xdoardo/co-thesis/thesis/chapters/delay/monads.typ

-The `Maybe` monad is a structure that represents how to deal with computations that may result in a value but may also result in nothing; in general, the line of reasoning for monads is exactly this, they are a means to model a behaviour of the execution, or *effects*: in fact, they're also called "computation builders" in the context of programming.
-Let us give an example:
+The `Maybe` monad is a structure that represents how to deal with computations that may result in a value but may also result in nothing; in general, the line of reasoning for monads is exactly this, they are a tool used to model some behaviour of the execution, which is also called *effect*.
+In the context of programming monads are also "computation builders".

-#agdacode[
+Consider @code-monad-example: this example, even if simple, is a practical application of the line of reasoning a programmer applies when using monads.
+In this example, we want to simply increment an integer variable which might be, for some reason, unavailable.
+The `_>>=_` function encapsulates the reasoning that the programmer should make explicit, perhaps matching on the value of `x`, in a compositional and reusable fashion.

+#code(label:<code-monad-example>)[
 //typstfmt::off
 ```hs
   h : Maybe ℕ → Maybe ℕ